Kakol155/Library-management-system/README.md

 Program service.
 After starting the program, we can select a number from 1 to 4.
 Entering a given number activates a given function.

 - 1 is responsible for the procedure of adding a book:
 After entering 1, we give the name of the file in which the details of the book will be located.
-Then we give the book category, book ID, book name, book author, number of pages of the book, price of the book, current number of books in the library.
+Then we give the book category, book ID, book name, book author, number of pages of the book, price of the book and current number of books in the library.

 - 2 is responsible for procedure the book removal.
 After typing 2, a list of all book files is displayed.
 You need to enter the name of the file you want to delete.